Mortgage Documents Homeowners Need to Keep

 < Back to Articles | Time to Read: 5 minutes

 Buying a home comes with a lot of paperwork, especially when getting a home loan.
 It’s important to know what needs to be kept safe and what doesn’t need to be worried about.
-Let’s talk about the items you should keep track of after closing on your home.
+Let’s talk about the items you should keep track of after closing on your home in case you need them at a later date.

 The Deed of Trust to Your Home